2013 United States Senate special election in New Jersey

 The 2013 United States Senate special election in New Jersey was held on October 16, 2013, to fill the New Jersey United States Senate Class 2 seat for the remainder of the term ending January 3, 2015.
 The vacancy resulted from the death of 5-term Democratic senator Frank Lautenberg on June 3, 2013.
 On June 4, 2013, New Jersey Governor Chris Christie announced that a primary election to fill the vacancy would take place on August 13, 2013, and that a special election would follow on October 16, 2013.
 Christie appointed Republican New Jersey Attorney General Jeffrey Chiesa to the seat as a placeholder; Chiesa announced at the time of his appointment that he would not be a candidate in the special election.

 The primary elections were won by Republican former Bogota Mayor Steve Lonegan and Democratic Newark Mayor Cory Booker.
-Booker defeated Lonegan on October 16, 2013, and became the first African-American elected to statewide office in New Jersey.
+Booker defeated Lonegan on October 16, 2013, and became the first African American elected to statewide office in New Jersey.
 24.5% of registered voters cast ballots, making this the lowest voter turnout of any statewide election.

 Background

-Democrats and Republicans interested in running in the special primary were given six days, until June 10, to collect 1,000 signatures in order to appear on the special primary ballots.
-Christie was criticized for spending millions of dollars to hold a separate election for Senate, despite the gubernatorial election already being scheduled for November.
+Those who were interested in running in the special primary election were given until June 10 to collect 1,000 signatures in order to appear on the special primary ballots.
+The primary elections were held on August 13, 2013, to elect the Democratic and Republican nominees.
+On June 4, 2013, Christie announced he would set the special election on October 16, 2013.
+His decision was criticized for spending $24 million on the October special election despite the 2013 New Jersey gubernatorial election already being scheduled for November 5, 2013.
 It was thought that Christie took this action to benefit himself politically, believing that likely Democratic nominee Cory Booker's presence on the ballot would inspire higher turnout from minority voters who would also vote for Christie's Democratic gubernatorial opponent, Barbara Buono.

-On June 4, 2013, Christie appointed Republican Attorney General Jeffrey Chiesa to fill the Senate vacancy, making him the first (federal) Republican Senator from the state since Nicholas F. Brady in 1982, who, ironically got succeeded by Lautenberg; Chiesa announced that he would not run in the special election.
+On June 4, 2013, Christie appointed Republican Attorney General Jeffrey Chiesa to fill the Senate vacancy, making him the first Republican U.S. senator from New Jersey since Nicholas F. Brady in 1982; Brady, coincidentally, was succeeded by Lautenberg.
+Chiesa announced that he would not run in the special election.

 On June 13, 2013, the Appellate Division of the New Jersey Superior Court unanimously rejected the Democrats' challenge, which was brought by Somerset County Democratic chairwoman Marguerite M. Schaffer, to force Christie to change the special election date in October to the general election on November 5.
 They ruled "the Legislature has delegated broad authority to the State's governor" to set the election date.
 On June 20, 2013, the New Jersey Supreme Court declined to hear a follow-up challenge to the special election date.